 For more information about A Habit of Dying visit the dedicated website.

-PAYMENT: Buying directly from Askance is done via PayPal.
-You do not need a PayPal account, you can use your credit or debit card as you would with any other secure online purchase.
+Buying directly from Askance is done via The Great British Bookshop, you can use your credit or debit card as you would with any other secure online purchase.

 AVAILABLE FORMATS: 2nd edition – print direct from Askance and on Kindle from Amazon UK and all other Kindle stores.
 Also available in other eBook formats including Kobo, eReader etc.

 TITLE: A Habit Of Dying

 AUTHOR: DJ Wiseman

 “Loved the book.
 The only downside is that I didn’t want it to end.” – Jackie P.

 “What an excellent book.
 I haven’t been able to stop reading until I found out what happened.” – Eleanor R.